Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 In restoration and remodeling projects, substrates frequently consist of different materials (mixed masonry), which have a tendency to crack at the interfaces with other materials due to different deformation rates.
 DITRA-HEAT protects the tile covering from the resulting tensions and cracks.

-Gypsum plaster / bricks
+Gypsum plaster and bricks

 Gypsum substrates should be completely dry in accordance with the relevant regulations.
 The surfaces may need to be pre-treated with a primer.
 DITRA-HEAT can be installed with dry-setting or other suitable thin-bed tile adhesives.